dimanche 17 mai 2015

 Shown below is an example of pathping in the works;

 C:\>pathping www.google.com -nTracing route to www.google.com [74.125.225.116]over a maximum of 30 hops: 0 10.100.38.162 1 10.100.38.2 2 209.51.231.145 3 64.65.234.204 4 64.69.98.171 5 64.69.99.238 6 165.121.238.178 7 64.214.141.253 8 67.16.132.174 9 72.14.218.13 10 72.14.238.232 11 72.14.236.206 12 216.239.46.215 13 72.14.237.132 14 209.85.240.150 15 74.125.225.116Computing statistics for 375 seconds...
-Source to Here This Node/LinkHop RTT Lost/Sent = Pct Lost/Sent = Pct Address 0 10.100.38.162 0/ 100 = 0% | 1 1ms 0/ 100 = 0% 0/ 100 = 0% 10.100.38.2 0/ 100 = 0% | 2 0ms 0/ 100 = 0% 0/ 100 = 0% 209.51.231.145 0/ 100 = 0% | 3 4ms 0/ 100 = 0% 0/ 100 = 0% 64.65.234.204 0/ 100 = 0% | 4 6ms 0/ 100 = 0% 0/ 100 = 0% 64.69.98.171 0/ 100 = 0% | 5 22ms 0/ 100 = 0% 0/ 100 = 0% 64.69.99.238 0/ 100 = 0% | 6 10ms 0/ 100 = 0% 0/ 100 = 0% 165.121.238.178 0/ 100 = 0% | 7 34ms 0/ 100 = 0% 0/ 100 = 0% 64.214.141.253 0/ 100 = 0% | 8 37ms 0/ 100 = 0% 0/ 100 = 0% 67.16.132.174 0/ 100 = 0% | 9 35ms 0/ 100 = 0% 0/ 100 = 0% 72.14.218.13 0/ 100 = 0% | 10 --- 100/ 100 =100% 100/ 100 =100% 72.14.238.232 0/ 100 = 0% | 11 --- 100/ 100 =100% 100/ 100 =100% 72.14.236.206 0/ 100 = 0% | 12 --- 100/ 100 =100% 100/ 100 =100% 216.239.46.215 0/ 100 = 0% | 13 --- 100/ 100 =100% 100/ 100 =100% 72.14.237.132 0/ 100 = 0% | 14 --- 100/ 100 =100% 100/ 100 =100% 209.85.240.150 0/ 100 = 0% | 15 36ms 0/ 100 = 0% 0/ 100 = 0% 74.125.225.116Trace complete.C:\>
+Source to Here This Node/LinkHop RTT Lost/Sent = Pct Lost/Sent = Pct Address 0 10.100.38.162 0/ 100 = 0% | 1 1ms 0/ 100 = 0% 0/ 100 = 0% 10.100.38.2 0/ 100 = 0% | 2 0ms 0/ 100 = 0% 0/ 100 = 0% 209.51.231.145 0/ 100 = 0% | 3 4ms 0/ 100 = 0% 0/ 100 = 0% 64.65.234.204 0/ 100 = 0% | 4 6ms 0/ 100 = 0% 0/ 100 = 0% 64.69.98.171 0/ 100 = 0% | 5 22ms 0/ 100 = 0% 0/ 100 = 0% 64.69.99.238 0/ 100 = 0% | 6 10ms 0/ 100 = 0% 0/ 100 = 0% 165.121.238.178 0/ 100 = 0% | 7 34ms 0/ 100 = 0% 0/ 100 = 0% 64.214.141.253 0/ 100 = 0% | 8 37ms 0/ 100 = 0% 0/ 100 = 0% 67.16.132.174 0/ 100 = 0% | 9 35ms 0/ 100 = 0% 0/ 100 = 0% 72.14.218.13 0/ 100 = 0% | 10 --- 100/ 100 =100% 100/ 100 =100% 72.14.238.232 0/ 100 = 0% | 11 --- 100/ 100 =100% 100/ 100 =100% 72.14.236.206 0/ 100 = 0% | 12 --- 100/ 100 =100% 100/ 100 =100% 216.239.46.215 0/ 100 = 0% | 13 --- 100/ 100 =100% 100/ 100 =100% 72.14.237.132 0/ 100 = 0% | 14 --- 100/ 100 =100% 100/ 100 =100% 209.85.240.150 0/ 100 = 0% | 15 36ms 0/ 100 = 0% 0/ 100 = 0% 74.125.225.116Trace complete.C:\>As you can see from the pathping shown above there are some hops in the transit path that completely drop ICMP.
+You can also notice that the latency to hop 5 is higher then the latency is to hop 6.
+This shows that either Control Plane Policing is used on 64.69.99.238 or the process utilization on hop 5 is relatively higher.

 You should know that there are other tools out there that are extremely useful when trying to diagnosis latency related problems.
 Most of these tools rely on ICMP and your decision to trust them is based on your understanding the transit path.
 One of these tools being Ping Plotter.
 There are several useful tools included in the Solarwinds Engineers Toolset however this toolset is extremely expensive.
 You can download a trial and check it out at Solarwinds Engineers Toolset